eclipse-che/che-operator/README.md

 GOOS=linux GOARCH=${ARCH} CGO_ENABLED=0 go build -mod=vendor -o /tmp/che-operator/che-operator cmd/manager/main.go
 ```

-From command you can see operator will be compiled to binary  `/tmp/che-operator/che-operator`.
+From command you can see the operator will be compiled to binary  `/tmp/che-operator/che-operator`.
-This command is usefull to make sure that che-opeator is still compiling after your changes.
+This command is useful to make sure that che-operator is still compiling after your changes.

-Also you can use corresponding VSCode task:`Check Che operator compilation`.
+Also you can use the corresponding VSCode task:`Compile che-operator code`.

 ### Format code